do0x0ob/investment-tracker/README.md

     - [Investment Tracker.xlsx](https://github.com/do0x0ob/investment-tracker/files/13737284/Investment.Tracker.xlsx)
 - ***Rename the file and tab:***
     - Rename the file and tab name as your wish; this will be configured in  **step 4**.
+- ***List Your Funds in the SpreadSheet:***
+    - Customize your profolio with the fund name and currency ... etc.

 ### 4. Obtain Brand / Code Info of Your Target Funds
 - ***Open target website:***